 The quarterly cash distributions shown in the table above correspond to cash flows for the quarters indicated.
-The actual cash distributions (i.e., the payments made to our partners) occur within 45 days after the end of such quarter.
-We expect to fund our quarterly cash distributions to partners primarily with cash provided by operating activities.
+The actual cash distributions (i.e., the payments made to our unitholders) occur within 50 days after the end of such quarter.
+We expect to fund our quarterly cash distributions to our unitholders primarily with cash provided by operating activities.
 For additional information regarding our cash flows from operating activities, see "Liquidity and Capital Resources" included under Item 7 of this annual report.
 Although the payment of cash distributions is not guaranteed, we expect to continue to pay comparable cash distributions in the future.